stevenwdv/fathom-shadow/fathom_fox/README.md

 * Corpus collection and labeling tools (which are likely all you will need)
 * An Evaluator which can help you drop into the JS debugger inside your ruleset
 * A Vectorizer, which you can ignore.
-It persist, for now, as an optional manual alternative to simply letting `fathom-train` and `fathom-test` take care of vectorization automatically.
+It persists, for now, as an optional manual alternative to simply letting `fathom-train` and `fathom-test` take care of vectorization automatically.

 ## Page-By-Page Corpus Collection